Muslims are not minority in Assam as they constitute 35% of the population, says chief minister

 “Today people from the Muslim community are leaders in Opposition, MLAs and have equal opportunity and wield power,” he said.
 “So, it is their duty to ensure that the rights of tribal people are protected and their lands are not encroached upon.”

-Since May 2021, when Sarma became the chief minister, he has often made statements that are not in the interest of the Muslim population.
+Since May 2021, when Sarma became the chief minister, he has often made anti-Muslim statements.

 For instance, on December 10, Sarma said that the 1983 massacre of 1,800 people in Nellie and surrounding villages had been avenged by the Assamese youth in September 2021 when the police shot two Muslim men dead during a drive against alleged “illegal encroachments”.

-He has called for birth control among the Muslim population of the state.
-The chief minister has also proposed renaming an area named after a Muslim general, saying that some places are “named out of malice in some communities”.
+He has called for birth control for the state’s Muslims.
+The chief minister has also proposed renaming an area in Guwahati that is named after a 16th-century Muslim general.

-On Wednesday, Sarma said that Muslim persons should refrain from encroaching on the lands of tribals living in the sixth schedule area, according to NDTV.
+On Wednesday, Sarma said that Muslims should refrain from encroaching on the lands of tribals living in Sixth Schedule areas, according to NDTV.
+The Sixth Schedule of the Constitution seeks to safeguard the rights of tribal communities through Autonomous District Councils in Assam, Meghalaya, Tripura and Mizoram.

 “If Bora and Kalita [Assamese surnames] have not settled on those land, Islam and Rahman [Muslim surnames] must also refrain from settling in those lands,” he said.

-The minister further said that it was the responsibility of the Muslim community to protect the minorities in the state and maintain communal harmony.
+The minister further said that it was the responsibility of the Muslim community to protect the other minorities in the state and maintain communal harmony.
 “Power comes with responsibility,” he said.
 “Harmony is two-way traffic.”